railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 * A range of postal codes (for Paris you might have 75000 – 75900).

-You must then set the rules for calculating the transport price in the first tab :guilabel:`Grid definition`.
+Then you have to set the rules for calculating the transport price in the first tab :guilabel:`Grid definition`.
-A rule must first of all have a name.
+First of all, give the rule a name.
 Then set the condition for which this rule is applicable, for example ``Weight < 0.5kg``.

 .. note:: Weights

-   Weights are expressed in kilograms.
+   Weights are always expressed in kilograms.
 You can define a number with a decimal point or comma, so to set 500g you would put 0.5 in the weight rule.

-Next you can set the sale price and the cost price.
+Next you can set the sales price and the cost price.
 Prices can be expressed in various ways:

 * a fixed price,